-All character string fields in NEGOTIATE_MESSAGE contain characters in the OEM character set.
-As specified in section 2.2.2.5, the client and server negotiate if they both support Unicode characters-in which case, all character string fields in the CHALLENGE_MESSAGE and AUTHENTICATE_MESSAGE contain UNICODE_STRING unless otherwise specified.
+In the NEGOTIATE_MESSAGE message all character string fields contain characters in the OEM character set.
+As specified in section 2.2.2.5, the client and server negotiate if they both support Unicode characters-in which case, all character string fields in the CHALLENGE_MESSAGE message and AUTHENTICATE_MESSAGE message contain an RPC_UNICODE_STRING structure ([MS-DTYP] section 2.3.10) unless otherwise specified.
 Otherwise, the OEM character set is used.
 Agreement between client and server on the choice of OEM character set is not covered by the protocol and MUST occur out-of-band.

-All Unicode strings are encoded with UTF-16 and the Byte Order Mark (BOM) is not sent over the wire.
+All Unicode strings are encoded with UTF-16 and the byte order mark (BOM) is not sent over the wire.
 NLMP uses little-endian order unless otherwise specified.